jetedonner/jetedonner.github.io/_posts/2024-02-12-LLDBPyGUI-A-Python-Qt-GUI-for-LLDB.md

     - System shell redirect

 ## Requirements (Important)
 The following requirements are strictly recommended.
-You might get the python scripts to load in earlier lldb / clang versions, but you are strictly advised to use at least *lldb and clang version 22.0.0git* because of the buggy nature of older LLDB Python API versions.
-Test it at your own risk and expense, no support or help will be provided for setting LLDBPyGUI up in older LLDB / LLVM versions.
+You might get the python scripts to load in earlier macOS / lldb / clang versions, but you are strictly advised to use at least *macOS (Tahoe), lldb (22.0.git) and clang (22.0.git) versions*.
+This because of the buggy nature of older LLDB Python API versions.
+Test it at your own risk and expense, no support or help will be provided for setting LLDBPyGUI up in older macOS / LLDB / LLVM versions.
 Also this project - up until now is soley developed and tested on macOS.

 ### macOS
+- *[macOS Tahoe](https://www.apple.com/os/macos/){:target="_blank" rel="noopener"} >= 26.0.x*.
+Use macOS Tahoe for best results and the most seamless setup of LLDBPyGUI.
+You can use older macOS versions but then you'll have to compile a custom version of LLDB from source to use at least Python 3.9.
+Out of the box, older versions of macOS use Python 2.6 or similar.
+This older versions of python do not work well together with LLDBPyGUI.
-- macOS Sequoia >= 15.1.1 - At the moment LLDBPyGUI is soly developed and tested on macOS 15.1.1.
-You are encouraged to test it on other os versions or systems -at your own risk and expense of course.
-Every seriouse feedback is very welcome and will be noticed and processed personally by meyself.
+- macOS Sequoia >= 15.1.1 is minumum - At the moment LLDBPyGUI is soly developed and tested on macOS.
+Sequoia is the lowest macOS version I tested with.
+For the setup of LLDBPyGUI you will have to download the source of [LLVM / LLDB](https://llvm.org){:target="_blank" rel="noopener"} ([git repo](https://github.com/llvm/llvm-project){:target="_blank" rel="noopener"}) and compile it yourself for getting a custom build of LLDB that links to python >= 3.9 as its script interpreter.
+You are encouraged to test it on other os versions or systems - but at your own risk and expense of course.
+Every seriouse feedback is very welcome and will be noticed and processed personally, but please don't bother me with questions for setting LLDBPyGUI up on older macOS versions than Sequoia - I hope you understand.

 ### LLDB Python API base
 - lldb version 22.0.0git